Concettas/concettas/content/_index.md

     SERVED ON CHOICE OF BREAD OR CROISSANT WITH LETTUCE AND TOMATO
 events:
   heading: Events
-  text: "> # THANK YOU FOR COMING TO OUR REGRAND OPENING!!!"
+  text: "> # Check out our NEW July Specials!"
 catering:
   heading: Catering
   text: >-